OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 Need more details on how to configure various authentication methods?
 Read the [Kubernetes cluster docs](https://octopus.com/docs/infrastructure/deployment-targets/kubernetes-target#add-a-kubernetes-target).

 #### Kubernetes namespace
-6. Specify the namespace for this deployment target, e.g. **default**.
+6. Specify the namespace for this deployment target, for example, `default`.

-#### Worker pool
+#### Worker Pool
-7. Select **Hosted Ubuntu** as the default worker pool.
+7. Select **Hosted Ubuntu** as the default Worker Pool.

 #### Health check container image
-8. Select runs inside a container, on a worker
+8. Select **Runs inside a container, on a Worker**.
 1. Select **Docker Hub** as the container registry.
 1. Copy the **Ubuntu-based image** and paste it into the container image field.
-1. **Save** your deployment target.
+1. **SAVE** your deployment target.

 :::figure
 ![Health check container image expander with the latest Ubuntu-based image.](/docs/getting-started/first-kubernetes-deployment/health-check-container-image.png)
 :::

 #### Health check
-Octopus runs health checks on deployment targets and workers to ensure they are available and running the latest version of Calamari.
+Octopus runs health checks on deployment targets and Workers to ensure they're available and running the latest version of Calamari.

-This process may take a few minutes since it’s acquiring the worker and it needs to download the worker tools image.
+This process may take a few minutes since it’s acquiring the Worker and it needs to download the Worker Tools image.

 1. After saving, navigate to **Connectivity** in the left sidebar menu.
 1. Click the **CHECK HEALTH** button.